 - 1 handful parsley, fresh

 - 2 slice wholegrain bread (or toast)

 - Heat up the oil in a pan on medium heat.1 tsp olive oil

-- Roughly chop the mushrooms and throw them into the pan – stir a little.7 medium mushrooms
+- Roughly chop the mushrooms and throw them into the pan – stir a little.4.5 oz mushrooms

-- Peel and core the apple, slice into fours, eat two bits, slice the other two bits into thin little pieces and add them to the mushrooms.
+- Peel and core the apple, slice into fours and then into thin little pieces and add them to the mushrooms.
 Add the sunflower seeds.1 apple, 2 tbsp sunflower seeds

 - Stir until the mushroom’s softened.

 - Slice, chop or smash the garlic and add to the mix.
 Stir for 1 minute max.1 clove garlic

-- Add the soy sauce, lower the heat, stir.2 tbsp soy sauce
+- Add the soy sauce and nutritional yeast, lower the heat, stir.2 tbsp soy sauce, 1 tbsp nutritional yeast

 - In the meantime, make toast.2 slice wholegrain bread

 - Turn off the heat, stir in the parsley and the pepper.1 handful parsley, fresh, 1 tsp black pepper

 - Serve the mushroom mix on two slices of toast – enjoy!